-The Firstline programme is an intensive leadership development programme for social work managers.
-The ten-month programme enables social work managers to develop their leadership through a combination of residential leadership modules, workshops, and development sessions, so that they can empower social workers to transform the lives of vulnerable children and families.
+The Firstline programme is an intensive leadership development programme for social work managers, designed to fit around their day-to-day work.
+The ten-month programme enables social work managers to develop their leadership through a combination of residential modules, group practice and individual development sessions.
+By improving their leadership skills, managers can empower social workers to transform the lives of vulnerable children and families.

 Get an insight into our programmes and learn about their impact on social work practice and the lives of vulnerable children and families.
 Read stories from our programme participants.

 Having a child confide in and trust you, and seeing them grow is also something that stays with you and gives you hope for the future.

 With other fellows, I’ve been able to think about the scope for change and innovation in practice, policy and research across the sector.